yuhr/internode/README.md

 ## Usage

 At first, define the shape of your nodes.
-In this example, we'll use a simple implementation that holds a pair of lists that represents in- and out-neighbors.
+In this example, we'll simply use a pair of `Vec`s that represents in- and out-neighbors to create directed graphs (for undirected graphs, just having a single `Vec` would be sufficient).
 The important point here is, **inter-node references should be held through `Internode`**:

 ```rust
 use internode::*;